spamegg1/tarski/test/README.md

 - ✅ Add button should do nothing.
 - Name buttons (a, b, c, d, e, f) should:
   - avail the name if it is occupied, (same, not tested again)
+    - and reset formulas to un-evaluated, (same, not tested again)
   - ✅ add the name to the selected block if it is available:
     - ✅ The name should become occupied.
+    - ✅ And formulas should be reset to un-evaluated.
 - Color buttons (Blue, Green, Gray) should:
   - ✅ change the color of the block at selected position (test only 1, not all 3),
+  - ✅ reset formulas to un-evaluated,
   - change the selected color. (same, not tested again)
 - Size buttons (Small, Mid, Large) should:
   - ✅ change the size of the selected block (test only 1, not all 3),
+  - ✅ reset formulas to un-evaluated,
   - change the selected size. (same, not tested again)
 - Shape buttons (Tri, Squ, Cir) should:
   - ✅ change the shape of the selected block (test only 1, not all 3),
+  - ✅ reset formulas to un-evaluated,
   - change the selected shape. (same, not tested again)
 - Delete button should:
   - ✅ delete the block at selected position,
+  - ✅ reset formulas to un-evaluated,
   - ✅ if the block has a name, avail that name.
   - ✅ The block display does not change (remains the same as deleted block).
   - ✅ Selected position also does not change.